 Program Related Investments (PRIs)

-PRIs are loans that the Foundation makes to organizations that align with the Foundation’s mission.
-Chief characteristics of PRIs are that they must advance the philanthropic mission of the lender and they must be at below market interest rates.
+PRIs are loans that the Foundation makes to local organizations in Tompkins County that align with the Foundation’s mission.
+Chief characteristics of PRIs are that they must advance the philanthropic mission of the Foundation and they must be at below market interest rates.
 The Foundation’s PRI program was initiated in 2010 with the restriction that total lending does not exceed 1% of the total portfolio value, and that PRIs be focused locally in Tompkins County, NY.
-As of December 31, 2017, PRI commitments totaled $3.3 million dollars.
+As of December 31, 2018, PRI commitments totaled $3.6 million dollars.
 The Park Foundation’s current PRI roster includes:

 |Alternatives Federal Credit Union (2010)||Secondary capital|